-GERMANY BELGIUM FRANCE ITALY LUXEMBOURG NETHERLANDS Sickness and maternity The Federal Government refunds a lump sum of DM 400 for each maternity grant paid Specific contributions ("social" diseases: 95%; prolonged incapacity: 50% invalidity allow- ance: 95%; funeral - The State covers any deficit by extra- ordinary subsidies 50% of administrative and staff costs (excepting funds operated by firms) Fl.
-475 million contribution per year for general insurance (serious risks) Invalidity Annual Federal subsidies fixed according to varia- tions in the general basic earnings expenses grant: 70%) General contribution: 27% of budget estimates for expenditure on medical care - Financing of Social Fund (up to 1970 with the assistance of the other social security institutions) State and communes: all costs for the flat-rate part of pensions; State: 50% of - Old-age and survivors' Annual State subsidies administrative costs Fl.
-202 million contribution for general old-age insurance Industrial injuries and occupational diseases - 50% of expenditure on silicosis benefit - 1/3 of cost of adapting and adjust- ing pensions: 50% of administrative costs - Family allowances Financed by Federal budget Annual subsidy - Annual subsidies The State finances: the difference be- tween total amount of family allowances and total contribu- tions; birth grants; administrative costs; allowances for handicapped children - Unemployment The Federal Govern- ment covers any insur- ance deficit and part of the cost of un- employment assistance Cover for any deficit Unemployment assist- ance financed by the public authorities (State, departments) Annual State subsidies Financing by the State (75%) and communes (25%) The State pays a sum equal to the total contributions (i.e. 0.4% of earnings with fixed ceiling) for unemployment insurance and finances unem- ployment assistance
+GERMANY BELGIUM FRANCE ITALY .
+LUXEMBOURG NETHERLANDS Sickness and maternity The Federal Government refunds a lump sum of DM 400 for each maternity grant paid The state covers any deficit by extraordinary subsidies 50 % of administrative and staff costs (expecting funds operated by firms) Invalidity Annual Federal subsidies fixed according to variations in the general basic earnings General contribution: 27% of budget estimates for expen- diture on medical care Financing of Social Fund (up to 1970 with the assistance of the other social security institutions) all costs for the flat-rate part of - Old-age and survivors' general outle curings Annual State subsidies 020.0002.0003, State: 50% of administrative costs Fl.
+191-9 million contribution for general old-age insurance (1) Industrial injuries and occupational diseases - 65% of expenditure on silicosis benefit · - 1/3 of cost of adapting and adjusting pensions: 50 % of administrative costs Family allowances Financed by Federal budget Annual subsidy - Annual subsidies The State finances: the difference between total amount of family allowances and total contributions; birth grants; administrative costs; allowances for handicapped children - Unemployment The Federal Government covers any insurance deficit and part of the cost of unemployment assistance ' Unemployment assistance finance by the public authorities (State, departments) Annual State subsidies Financing by the State 75% and communes (25%) The State pays a sum equal to the total contributions (i. e.
+0·4% of earnings with fixed ceiling) for unemployment insurance and finances unemployment assistance